Barker leads No. 22 Alabama against No. 12 Kentucky after 36-point outing

 Lexington-Fayette, Kentucky; Thursday, 7 p.m.
 EST

-BOTTOM LINE: No. 22 Alabama visits No. 12 Kentucky after Sarah Ashlee Barker scored 36 points in Alabama’s 66-64 loss to the Vanderbilt Commodores.
+BOTTOM LINE: No. 22 Alabama plays No. 12 Kentucky after Sarah Ashlee Barker scored 36 points in Alabama’s 66-64 loss to the Vanderbilt Commodores.

-The Wildcats have gone 11-0 at home.
-Kentucky averages 79.0 points while outscoring opponents by 18.9 points per game.
+The Wildcats are 11-0 in home games.
+Kentucky is 16-1 in games decided by 10 points or more.

 The Crimson Tide have gone 4-3 against SEC opponents.
-Alabama is 0-1 in games decided by 3 points or fewer.
+Alabama has a 14-4 record against teams over .500.

-Kentucky averages 8.7 made 3-pointers per game, 3.5 more made shots than the 5.2 per game Alabama gives up.
-Alabama averages 8.5 made 3-pointers per game this season, 3.4 more made shots on average than the 5.1 per game Kentucky gives up.
+Kentucky makes 46.1% of its shots from the field this season, which is 9.4 percentage points higher than Alabama has allowed to its opponents (36.7%).
+Alabama has shot at a 46.3% clip from the field this season, 11.4 percentage points greater than the 34.9% shooting opponents of Kentucky have averaged.

 The matchup Thursday is the first meeting of the season between the two teams in conference play.

-TOP PERFORMERS: Georgia Amoore is averaging 18.3 points and 7.4 assists for the Wildcats.
-Clara Strack is averaging 14.5 points and 9.5 rebounds while shooting 45.8% over the last 10 games.
+TOP PERFORMERS: Dazia Lawrence averages 2.5 made 3-pointers per game for the Wildcats, scoring 13.4 points while shooting 45.2% from beyond the arc.
+Georgia Amoore is averaging 18.3 points and 7.4 assists over the past 10 games.

-Barker is scoring 16.9 points per game with 6.1 rebounds and 3.3 assists for the Crimson Tide.
-Zaay Green is averaging 16.6 points and 6.0 rebounds while shooting 45.4% over the last 10 games.
+Aaliyah Nye averages 3.1 made 3-pointers per game for the Crimson Tide, scoring 13.8 points while shooting 42.3% from beyond the arc.
+Zaay Green is averaging 16.6 points, six rebounds and 4.4 assists over the last 10 games.

 LAST 10 GAMES: Wildcats: 9-1, averaging 81.4 points, 34.7 rebounds, 18.0 assists, 5.4 steals and 5.0 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 65.7 points per game.